-It’s almost as though it is a legend.
-I’ve heard about it from many people by now and was reminded of it last by Mr. Shashi Pandit – a panel member at the recently concluded Delhi Youth Summit on Climate 2010.
+It is almost as though it is a legend.
+I have heard about it from many people so far and was reminded of it last by Mr. Shashi Pandit, a panel member at the recently concluded Delhi Youth Summit on Climate 2010.
 There is no real written or documented evidence of it so to say, at least none that I have ever come across.

-Reason, figured after making all the payments to the seller country: Delhi’s waste does not have the required calorific value to burn and produce electricity.
-Legend has it that the seller country then got away with (in addition to the Indian tax payer’s money) saying it was never asked whether such a cleantech will work for Indian cities or not.
+Reason, figured after making all the payments to the seller country, Delhi’s waste does not have the required calorific value to burn and produce electricity.
+Legend has it that the seller country then got away with (in addition to the Indian tax payer’s money) saying it was never asked whether such a technology will work for Indian cities.

-Last week, Delhi CM Shiela Dixit laid the foundation stone of the “first-of-its-kind” Rs.
-200 crore plant at Okhla for not just “treating” 1950 metric tonnes of solid waste each day but also generating 16 MW power from it in an “environment-friendly” manner.
+Last week, Delhi CM Shiela Dixit laid the foundation stone of the first-of-its-kind Rs.
+200 crore plant at Okhla for not just treating 1950 metric tonnes of solid waste each day but also generating 16 MW power from it in an environment-friendly manner.
 As has been the trend lately, the project has already registered itself with the United Nations Framework Convention on Climate Change (UNFCCC) and is on its way to earn some Carbon credits!

-The Chief Minister was quoted saying that the Plant will not only generate “clean” power but will also help dispose off more than 25 percent of the 7,000 tonnes of municipal solid waste generated daily.
+The Chief Minister was quoted saying that the Plant will not only generate clean power but will also help dispose of more than 25 percent of the 7,000 tonnes of municipal solid waste generated daily.
 Reports also suggest that the launch saw opposition from local residents who raised issues about the health impact of the gases released from the incinerator after burning the waste.

 Interestingly enough, no adequate measures have been taken for methane recovery from any of the landfills so far, even when this could mean both free energy and carbon credits.
-The Biogas holder at the Ghazipur landfill which was a site for the second Delhi Greens Urban Ecotour was not working in any of our trips later as well.
+The Biogas holder at the Ghazipur landfill, which was also a site for the second Delhi Greens Urban Ecotour, was not working in any of our trips later as well.